Dolphiq/craft3-plugin-title-entries-field/README.md

-# Labeled Entries Field plugin for Craft CMS 3.x
+# Title Entries Field plugin for Craft CMS 3.x

 Craft plugin that provides a new field type that works like an Entries field type but offers users an easy way to set a different title for the relation than the related page title.